selectbuttondotnet/selectbuttondotnet.github.io/docs/_posts/2022-08-16-feelTheGentleTouchOfTentaclesTheSinkingCityReviewVodselBT-post.md

 <p align="center">
   <img src="https://lh4.googleusercontent.com/gn1Io3YGYzBHGuAIYyHUTgau6hMKtF46fQwZtYG8p22I-RSObDXB-L1z-KNCnXKkaKFOP9q3eU9kZo5ckpTwaVU-J7WPqEEZX1-adevvJVNkAqCYe0QZCPsj32Y7jpb2ENCG2co9-v5Do1ETmRXFNLg">
 </p>
-In the early hours of an apocalypse, Oakmonters are already confronting the life-altering consequences of ecological collapse.
+In these early hours of the apocalypse, Oakmonters are already confronting the life-altering consequences of ecological collapse.
 It’s a rendering that for me is especially harrowing, an unstable framerate version of the slow-motion apocalypse I have watched unfold in the decade leading up to the COVID-19 pandemic.
 All aspects of the city coalesce into a whole as a site with centuries of history, where the ambiance of civilization is still motivating people to try and live a mostly normal life before an encroaching disaster.
 Oakmont is a setting that becomes animated, not just through exposition you can encounter in a cutscene or read in a codex item, nor does it seem believable just because the beauty of its presentation, but largely through a kind of literary realism that aligns historical facts about the city with observed truths about the way people live there, as the most meaningful environments, real or virtual tend to.

 But moving deeper inside Oakmont, into its houses and offices where signs of life should be most unique and personalized, that realistic impression of social life seems faint.
 Many of the game’s unique investigations occur in similar looking interiors, which is a bafflingly underdesigned context for the regular process of pouring over murder sites for clues.
 All of the murders in the city appear to happen in identical apartments, a glaring fault that makes you consider whether it is the shared floor plan and interior design driving Oakmont residents to kill one another.
 Needless to say, this is not the solution to The Sinking City’s grand mystery, just an absurd possibility that kept me entertained amidst the repetition.